The challenges of globalization have made international labour standards more relevant than ever. What benefits do they provide today?

 A safety net in times of economic crisis

 Even fast-growing economies with high-skilled workers can experience unforeseen economic downturns.
-The Asian financial crisis of 1997 showed how decades of economic growth could be undone by dramatic currency devaluations and falling market prices.
-Unemployment doubled in many of the countries affected.
-The disastrous effects of the crisis on workers were compounded by the fact that in many of these countries social protection systems (notably unemployment and health insurance), active labour market policies and social dialogue were seriously wanting.
-After examining the social impact of the crisis, an ILO study concluded that strengthening social dialogue, freedom of association, and social protection systems in the region would provide better safeguards against such economic downturns.
+The Asian financial crisis of 1997, the 2000 Dot-Com Bubble burst and the 2008 financial and economic crisis showed how decades of economic growth could be undone by dramatic currency devaluations or falling market prices.
+For instance, during the 1997 Asian crisis, as well as the 2008 crisis, unemployment increased significantly in many of the countries affected.
+The disastrous effects of these crises on workers were compounded by the fact that in many of these countries social protection systems (notably unemployment and health insurance), active labour market policies and social dialogue were non-existent or under tremendous pressure.
+Taking an approach that balances macroeconomic and employment goals, while at the same time taking social impacts into account, can help to address these challenges.
 (Note 3)

 A strategy for reducing poverty